ipmanuel/pong/README.md

 8 - Bit Pong
 =============

-Pong is one of the first computer games that ever created.
-This simple game consists of two paddles, a ball and the goal that you have more score than the opponent after two minutes playing.
+Pong is one of the first computer games that has ever been created.
-A player score once the opponent missed a ball.
+This simple game consists mainly of two paddles and a ball.
+Pushing the paddles allows to block the ball from falling into the whole and to get a higher score.
+The player has to receive a higher number of points than his opponent after a timeframe of two minutes.

-The game can be played with two human players, or one player against a computer controlled paddle.
+It is possible to play “Pong” with two human players or one player and a computer controlled pair of paddles.

 Requirements